Geeksltd/MSharp.Docs/Tutorials/1/README.md

         }
     }
 ```
-As you can see, this class inherit from Contacts page and it instruct M# framework that this class is responsible for showing contact form module.
+As you can see, this class inherits from Contacts page and it instruct the M# framework that this class is responsible for showing contact form module.
 ```C#
 public class ContactForm : FormModule<Domain.Contact>
     {